-The bedrock geological map of Great Britain has been extended into the third dimension with the release of GB3D and is shown as a network of cross sections through the earth's crust.
+The bedrock geological map of the United Kingdom has been extended into the third dimension with the release of UK3D and is shown as a network of cross sections through the earth's crust.

 This new way of visualising 3D national-scale geology will benefit people seeking to understand its relationship to landscape and resources such as water, oil, minerals, coal and gas.
-It may also prove to be a useful tool to help explain complex geological relationships to the public and in education.
+It also provides a useful tool to help explain complex geological relationships to the public and in education.

-Conventional 2D geological maps typically include one or two cross sections, representing a slice through the earth's crust, that shows the relationship of the different rock layers in the ground at depth; the face of such maps showing the rocks found at the surface.
+Conventional 2D geological maps typically show the rocks found at the surface and include one or two cross sections, representing a slice through the earth's crust, that show the relationship of the different rock layers in the ground at depth; the face of such maps.

-The GB3D geological model uses digital cross sections of the geology across Great Britain and joins them up in a 'fence diagram'.
+The UK3D geological model uses digital cross sections of the geology beneath the United Kingdom and joins them up in a 'fence diagram'.

-You can open cross sections of GB3D, in Google Earth for example, to rotate, tilt and zoom into an area of interest and interrogate a geological layer — at depth — at your point of interest.
+You can open cross sections of UK3D, in Google Earth for example, to rotate, tilt and zoom into an area of interest and interrogate a geological layer — at depth — below your area of interest.

 This national-scale model will help users to better visualise the subsurface at county, regional and national scale.
 This is particularly useful for example in modelling the flow and storage of water supplies between numerous aquifers.

 The individual cross sections are created using the geological modelling software GSI3D, which uses information on the geology at depth from boreholes and geophysical surveying.

-The GB3D downloads listed here are delivered under the Open Government Licence, subject to the following acknowledgement accompanying the reproduced BGS materials: "Contains British Geological Survey materials © NERC [year]".
+The UK3D downloads listed here are delivered under the Open Government Licence, subject to the following acknowledgement accompanying the reproduced BGS materials: "Contains British Geological Survey materials © NERC [year]".

 Known issue: in the 3D Window use a vertical exaggeration of X11 to view colours correctly for all attributes.